ysantosrego/ysantosrego.github.io/_pages/research-and-publications.md

 Groups that I like include (but are not limited to) linear groups (algebraic and Lie groups, their (S-)arithmetic counterparts, Coxeter groups, ...), R. Thompson's groups and their relatives, and locally compact (including profinite) groups.
 In the topological realm I also enjoy things like [knots and links](https://www.ams.org/publications/journals/notices/201705/rnoti-p461.pdf) (and more generally spatial graphs) and questions about low-dimensional spaces.

 As a former member of the group of Theory of Compuation in Brasília, I am also interested in formal methods in mathematics and proof assistants.
-From time to time I am also puzzled by Costas arrays.
+From time to time I am also puzzled by Costas arrays.</span>

 ## Research Papers